United States women's national soccer team: 1990s: First World Cup and Olympic wins

-Despite their Women's World Cup victory, the U.S. team remained in relative obscurity and received a small welcome from several U.S. Soccer Federation officials upon arrival at John F. Kennedy International Airport in New York City.
-The team were given fewer resources and little attention from the federation as they focused on improving the men's national team in preparation for the 1994 men's World Cup that would be hosted in the United States.
-The women's team was placed on hiatus after the tournament, only playing twice in 1992, but returned the following year to play in several tournaments hosted in Cyprus, Canada, and the United States, including a second CONCACAF Championship title.
-The program was still supported better than those of the former Soviet Union, where soccer was considered a "men's game".
+Despite its World Cup victory, the U.S. team remained in relative obscurity and received only a small welcome from several U.S. Soccer Federation officials upon arrival at John F. Kennedy International Airport in New York City.
+The team was given fewer resources and little attention as the federation focused on improving the men's national team in preparation for the 1994 men's World Cup that would be hosted in the United States.
+The women's team was placed on hiatus after the 1991 World Cup, only playing twice in 1992.
+They returned the following year to play in several tournaments hosted in Cyprus, Canada, and the United States, and won a second CONCACAF Championship title.

-The United States played in several friendly tournaments to prepare for the 1995 FIFA Women's World Cup and its qualification campaign.
-The first was the inaugural staging of the Algarve Cup in Portugal, which saw the team win its two group stage matches but lose 1–0 to Norway in the final.
-It was followed by a victory in the Chiquita Cup, an exhibition tournament hosted in August on the U.S. East Coast against Germany, China, and Norway.
-Dorrance resigned from his position as head coach in early August and was replaced by his assistant, Tony DiCicco, a former professional goalkeeper who played in the American Soccer League.
-DiCicco led the United States to a berth in the Women's World Cup by winning the 1994 CONCACAF Championship, where the team scored 36 goals and conceded only one.
+The U.S. played in several tournaments to prepare for the 1995 FIFA Women's World Cup and its qualification campaign.
+The first was the inaugural Algarve Cup in Portugal, which saw the team lose 1–0 to Norway in the final.
+The Algarve Cup was followed by a victory at the Chiquita Cup, an exhibition tournament hosted on the U.S. East Coast against Germany, China, and Norway.
+Dorrance resigned from his position as head coach in August 1994 and was replaced by his assistant, Tony DiCicco, a former professional goalkeeper who played in the American Soccer League.
+Under DiCicco, the USWNT secured a berth at the 1995 World Cup by winning the 1994 CONCACAF Championship, during which they scored 36 goals and conceded only one.